Welcome to CID Professional Development

 NEWS & UPDATES

-Check out our brand new Quick Tip Video: How to Read an Audiogram
+Check out our Quick Tip Video: How to Read an Audiogram

 Do you work with families of children who are newly diagnosed with hearing loss?
 Do you work with professionals new to teaching students with hearing loss?
 If so, we welcome you to share our newest quick tip video, How to Read an Audiogram, with the parents and professionals you support!